ricallinson/notifier_rainbowduino/README.md

 ## Build

-Link the Rainbowduino library by following this guide http://arduino.cc/en/Guide/Libraries.
+Link the `SimpleTimer` and `Rainbowduino` libraries by following this guide http://arduino.cc/en/Guide/Libraries.